Camel Milk Powder - 25g Sachets (10 pack/40 pack)

 - Vitamin C: 10% of the DV

-Our milk powder comes from free-ranging camels in the remote district of Askham in the Kalahari.
+Our milk powder comes from healthy free range camels in the Kalahari.

 The camels were once-wild camels that have become adapted to the Kalahari over the past 100 years and have been tamed, once they’ve given birth, they don’t eat anything that is non-organic.
 They live on 50 Kalahari bushes, so it’s the purest, most ethically-raised milk that you can find in Southern Africa.